keberso/aws-eks-workshop/8-cicd_codepipeline/README.md

 You can modify the CloudFormation templates provided with this workshop to meet your system requirements to easily onboard new services to your EKS cluster.
 For each new service the following steps can be repeated.

+1. Ensure that you are logged into your AWS account

-1. [Click here](https://console.aws.amazon.com/cloudformation/home?#/stacks/create/review?stackName=eksws-codepipeline&templateURL=https://s3.amazonaws.com/eksworkshop.com/templates/main/ci-cd-codepipeline.cfn.yml) to create the CloudFormation stack in the AWS Management Console.
+2. [Click here](https://console.aws.amazon.com/cloudformation/home?#/stacks/create/review?stackName=eksws-codepipeline&templateURL=https://s3.amazonaws.com/eksworkshop.com/templates/main/ci-cd-codepipeline.cfn.yml) to create the CloudFormation stack in the AWS Management Console.

-2. After the console is open, enter your GitHub username, personal access token (created in previous step), check the " I acknowledge that AWS CloudFormation might create IAM resources" check box and then click the “Create stack” button located at the bottom of the page.
+3. After the console is open, enter your GitHub username, personal access token (created in previous step), check the " I acknowledge that AWS CloudFormation might create IAM resources" check box and then click the “Create stack” button located at the bottom of the page.

     ![role-11](./images/role-11.png)